LouisMastelinck/Monitor-security-policy-changes-or-admin-activities/README.md

 - Safe Link Policy has been changed :x:
 - Safe link Policy has been created :x:
 - Safe Link Policy has been deleted :x:
-- Tenant added to block list :x:
+- Tenant added to block list :heavy_check_mark:
 - Tenant removed from block :x:

 - Preview email via the threat explorer :heavy_check_mark: